awsdocs/amazon-connect-admin-guide/doc_source/contact-search.md

   + **Search contacts by conversation**: This controls access to the sentiment scores, non\-talk time, and category searches\.
   +  **Search contacts by keywords**: This controls access to the keywords search\.
   +  **Contact Lens \- speech analytics**: On the Contact Trace Record page, this displays graphs that summarize speech analytics\.
 + Filters for [Voice ID](voice-id.md)\.
 You can search for the Voice ID authentication and fraud detection status of contacts, if your organization has enabled Voice ID\.
-To access this functionality, on your security profile, you need **Analytics**, **Voice ID \- attributes and search** \- **View** permission\.
+To access this functionality, on your security profile, you need **Analytics and Optimization**, **Voice ID \- attributes and search** \- **View** permission\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/voiceid-search-filters.png)

 ## Manage who can search for contacts and access detailed information<a name="required-permissions-search-contacts"></a>

-Before users can search for contacts in Amazon Connect, or access detailed contact information, they need to be assigned to the **CallCenterManager** security profile, or have the following **Analytics** permissions:
+Before users can search for contacts in Amazon Connect, or access detailed contact information, they need to be assigned to the **CallCenterManager** security profile, or have the following **Analytics and Optimization** permissions:
 + **Access metrics \- Access** \(Required\): Grants access to metrics data\.
 + **Contact search \- View** \(Required\): Grants access to the **Contact search** page, and the ability to search for contacts\.
 + **Restrict contact access** \(Optional\): Manage a user's access to results on the **Contact search** page based on their agent hierarchy group\.